One Way Passage: Reception

 Mordaunt Hall wrote in The New York Times, "In its uncouth, brusque and implausible fashion, 'One Way Passage' ... offers quite a satisfactory entertainment. ...
 Tay Garnett's direction is clever.
 He keeps the story on the move with its levity and dashes of far-fetched romance."

 Leonard Maltin gives the film 3 1/2 out of 4 stars, high praise for a "tender shipboard romance of fugitive Powell and fatally ill Francis, splendidly acted, with good support by MacMahon and McHugh".

-Writing in 2013 for the Mountain Express (Asheville, North Carolina), Ken Hanke described the film as: "The classic doomed lovers/shipboard romance movie... a perfect blend of romantic tragedy and hard-boiled comedy...
+Writing in 2013 in the Mountain Xpress, Ken Hanke described the film as:

+The classic doomed lovers/shipboard romance movie... a perfect blend of romantic tragedy and hard-boiled comedy...
 The two elements perfectly complement each other in a way you find in very few films...
-A strange and strangely magical film from the very uneven filmmaker Tay Garnett, One Way Passage is a movie that once seen is unlikely to be forgotten... the film's brilliant balance of cynical comedy (provided by Frank McHugh and the wonderful Aline MacMahon) and tragic – ultimately mystical – romance."
+A strange and strangely magical film from the very uneven filmmaker Tay Garnett, One Way Passage is a movie that once seen is unlikely to be forgotten... the film's brilliant balance of cynical comedy (provided by Frank McHugh and the wonderful Aline MacMahon) and tragic – ultimately mystical – romance.

-In his autobiography Looking for a Street, Charles Willeford describes seeing the movie as a thirteen-year-old: "One Way Passage is still my all-time favorite movie, but I have never risked seeing it again.
+In his autobiography Looking for a Street, writer Charles Willeford describes seeing the movie as a thirteen-year-old: "One Way Passage is still my all-time favorite movie, but I have never risked seeing it again.
 I cried so hard when the movie ended the usher took me out of the lobby and gave me a glass of water."

-President Ronald Reagan wrote in his diary on January 8, 1982, that he and Nancy watched the film at Camp David, writing of it: "We ran an old movie, One Way Passage – Kay Francis, Wm.
+President Ronald Reagan wrote in his diary on January 8, 1982, that he and his wife Nancy watched the film at Camp David, writing: "We ran an old movie, One Way Passage – Kay Francis, Wm.
 Powell.
 It was wonderful."